exakat/exakat/docs/Rules.rst

 The result of that function may be mistaken with an error.

-`'strpos() <http://www.php.net/strpos>`_, along with several PHP native functions, returns a string position, starting at 0, or false, in case of failure.
+`strpos() <http://www.php.net/strpos>`_, along with several PHP native functions, returns a string position, starting at 0, or false, in case of failure.

 .. code-block:: php